AtomicMegaNerd/dotfiles/README.md

 - Powershell
 - Neovim (shared with Nix)

 To install the configs, first make sure you have the required programs installed.
 Then run the following as Administrator:

 ```powershell
 .\scripts\CreateSymlinks.ps1
 ```

+## Environment Variables

+The following environment variables are used in the different configurations:

+- NVIM_ENABLE_MASON - Set to "1" in order to enable Mason which can then manage and install different LSP's and linters for Neovim.